jjones4/BudgetBuddyApp/README.md

 # Getting Started with BudgetBuddy

-To use BudgetBuddy, you can build the solution using Microsoft Visual Studio.
+To use BudgetBuddy, you can build and run the solution using Microsoft Visual Studio.

 You must have a MSSQL Server database with appropriate tables and stored procedures in order to use the full features of the app.